- Rain Gardens

 Twenty murals were painted across thirteen Dane Co. communities in 2018.
 Half of these murals were designed with the help of local schools and afterschool groups.
 The students first learned about stormwater pollution and solutions and then created designs for a mural in their community.
 DAMA collected the student designs ideas and used them to create unique storm drain murals which students helped paint.
 The remaining ten murals were designed by local artists.

-Check out all the designs on our Storm Drain Mural Map.
+Check out all the designs and locations on our Storm Drain Mural Map.